 Content Marketing Attribution

-Content attribution is necessary because the results of content attribution are the keystone in determining your future content strategies.
-With content attribution, you not only determine which content is of great importance but also determine which content channels play a more significant role in your success.
-In this way, your content marketing team can optimize each content channel by weighting it appropriately.
+Since content performs differently on each channel, you can also use content attribution to optimize each content channel by weighing it appropriately.
 Performing content creation in the most optimized way will not only increase your return on investment.
-In addition, it also allows you to use your content marketing budget most accurately and effectively.
+In fact, doing so also allows you to use your content marketing budget most accurately and effectively.

 Models You Can Use

 Choosing the most effective attribution model lets you learn which messages and content channels your users are exposed to.
-Also, with this attribution model, it becomes easier for you to identify which content plays the most significant role in your users’ purchasing decisions.
-Moreover, you gain insight into the part of brand perception in conversion and purchase.
+This helps you identify with accuracy which content plays the most significant role in your users’ purchasing decisions and which ones help improve brand perception.

 First Touch Model

-- Social Media: Your user first comes across an Instagram content that you produce and leads to your website.
+- Social Media: Your user first comes across an Instagram post and leads to your website.

 - Blog: The same user reads a blog post about your product.